MarkHoeber/tools-tech-syllabus/source/intro.rst

 * The ability to create basic content with different tools.

-* The inclination to ask the right questions and find the answers when learning about new technical subject.
+* The inclination to ask the right questions and find the answers when learning about a new technical subject.

 An "Flip" Classroom
 ********************